LisaAnne/LocalizingMoments/README.md

 I will release code to replicate my models shortly.
 For now please see "eval.py" for instructions on how to evaluate models.

+You can access my deploy prototxt and models [here](https://people.eecs.berkeley.edu/~lisa_anne/didemo/models/).
+I have deploy prototxts/models for both RGB and flow inputs.
+The inputs to the models are:

+* image_data: pre-extracted features from either rgb or flow (see below for links to pre-extracted features)
+* loc_data: start and end points for video moments (normalized by video length)
+* text_data: glove embeddings for words in a sentence.
+If a word is not in glove, it is represented as a zero vector.
+The input is TxNx300 where T is the max number of words in a query (I use 50) and N is the batch size.
+300 is the size of the Glove embedding.
+If a sentene is of length M < N, then the last N entries include Glove embeddings for words in the sentences.
+* cont_data: Indicates when the sentence begins.

 ## Dataset

 ### Annotations